Across Eternity: Book 4 - Cover

 “They are the Nadoku, the night singers.
 It’s a prayer for strength and protection, an aria for our ancestors, and a magical ward against evil.
 It occurs every evening, a ritual going back over a thousand years.”

-It wasn’t just an ordinary prayer; Noah could sense a great deal of holy energy infused with the air, ancient and powerful.
+It wasn’t just an ordinary prayer sang in a church, Noah could sense a great deal of holy energy infused with the air, ancient and powerful.
 Reminded of Daniel’s music, Noah activated his illusion spells, but struggled to maintain them as he listened to the elvish choir.

-“I think I just heard your ancestor’s name.
-Tsyrfil, was it?”
+“I believe I just heard your ancestor’s name.
+Tsyrfil, wasn’t it?”

 Some believe the tone of our skin is a testament to the lingering power of the dragon’s flames, while others say it’s a visual indicator of our ancestor’s powerful vitality.
 The dark elf clan is greatly respected for this legacy, though after the loss of our island, there are few of us still alive.”